datanoise/vimfiles/bundle/rails/README.markdown

   `:help rails-rake`

 * Interface to the `rails` command.
-Generally, use `:Rails console` to call `rails console` or `script/console`.
-Most commands have wrappers with additional features: `:Rgenerate controller Blog` generates a blog controller and edits `app/controllers/blog_controller.rb`.
+Generally, use `:Rails console` to call `rails console`.
+Many commands have wrappers with additional features:
-  `:help rails-scripts`
+  `:Rgenerate controller Blog` generates a blog controller and loads the generated files into the quickfix list, and `:Rrunner` wraps `rails runner` and doubles as a direct test runner.  `:help rails-scripts`

 * Partial and concern extraction.
 In a view, `:Rextract {file}` replaces the desired range (typically selected in visual line mode)